-P2/GH Activity Cı urrent Sta itus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) Storm water management basins will be inspected annually during the permit term.
+P2/GH Activity Current Sta tus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) Storm water management basins will be inspected annually during the permit term.
 The number and frequency of inspections on the U-M retention and detention basins will be tracked for subsequent reporting.
-FY 2008-2009 (annual) ✓ ✓ √ Annual inspections of the storm water management basins on campu (2021) by U-M personnel. as are to be compl leted t his spring Maintenance cleaning of the catch basins and storm sewer system piping will be performed periodically, with higher traffic areas and those identified via service requests receiving more attention.
-The goal will be to clean all catch basins in the system at least once per 5-year cycle.
+FY 2008-2009 (annual) ~ ~ ~

+• Annual inspections of the storm water management basins on campus are to be completed this spring (2021) by U-M personnel.

+Maintenance cleaning of the catch basins and storm sewer system FY 2008-2009 piping will be performed periodically, with higher traffic areas and those identified via service requests receiving more attention.
+The ./ goal will be to clean all catch basins in the system at least once per 5- • v · year cycle.
 The number of catch basins maintained will be tracked for subsequent reporting.
-FY 2008-2009 (annual) ✓ ✓ √

 - Catch basins across the UMAA campus are cleaned and the sewer lines water-jetted.
 Liquid waste is decanted and drained to approved sanitary locations and the remaining non-hazardous sediment and debris is transported off-site for disposal at an approved facility.
 To more effectively handle the storm and sanitary cleaning solids, UMAA constructed a covered storage pad for drying the solids.
-The solids are then loaded onto a dump truck or a roll-off container and transported to a sanitary landfill for proper disposal as non-hazardous, non-regulated waste. - The number of catch basins cleaned and an estimate of the quantity of debris removed is quantified annually and will be provided in the annual report. - Over this reporting period, 27 out of 124 underground storm water structural controls (e.g. hydrodynamic separators, underground detention chambers, baffle-type separators, etc.) were inspected and maintained, as needed, throughout campus.
-An additional 37 structures were inspected in early 2021.
-It is anticipated that the remaining devices will be inspected in the coming months.
+The solids are then loaded onto a dump truck or a roll-off container and transported to a sanitary landfill for proper disposal as non-hazardous, non-regulated waste. - The number of catch basins cleaned and an estimate of the quantity of debris removed is quantified annually and will be provided in the annual report. - No underground storm water structural controls (e.g. hydrodynamic separators, underground detention chambers, baffle-type separators, etc.) were inspected or maintained during this reporting period.
+However, 37 structures were inspected earlier in 2021 and it is anticipated that additional devices will be inspected in the coming months.
 The schedule for inspection of underground structures is currently being entered into a preventative maintenance scheduling program targeting annual inspections.
 All sediment removed from the cleaning activities are properly managed and disposed.